tomwhartung/jmws_accoutrements/doc/ubuntu/general/1-list_of_hosts.md

 Sometimes we need to look at the big picture, and stay focused on the long-term goals.
 I have mostly Ubuntu hosts but there are a few others.

+## First: A Moment of Silence

+Can we have a moment of silence for our deceased hosts?

+* gloria (Gloria Grahame) - original development host (SuSE)
+* marilyn (Marilyn Monroe) - original backup host (Gentoo)
+* ida (Ida Lupino) - original production host (Gentoo)
+* lizabeth (Lizabeth Scott) - $4000 Dell laptop that wasn't worth the price, so now I always buy cheap ones!
+(Red Hat)

+There may have been one or more hosts previous to these, but if so, it was in the 1990s and I have forgotten their names.
+If any of those come back to me, I will be sure to add them, because all my hosts are awesome!!

 ## Ubuntu Hosts

 Ubuntu is so easy to install and keep updated, and everyone knows what it is.